alanzhaonys/aws-ebs-deployment-boilerplate/README.md

 ### ./aws.sh

-Below are the ariables you can customize in `aws.sh`.
+Below are the variables you can customize in `aws.sh`.

 Name | Description | Default Value
 --- | --- | ---